Cesargarciajr/Galetos-OrderApp-pp4/README.md

 5. When you create the app, you will need to add two buildpacks from the Settings tab.
 The ordering is as follows:
     - heroku/python
     - heroku/nodejs
-6. You must then create a Config Var called PORT.
+6. You must then create the followinf Config Varw:
+   - PORT.
 Set this to 8000.
+   - DATABASE_URL.
+Set this to your database url.
+   - DISABLE_STATICFILES.
+Set to 0.
+   - SECRET_KEY.
+Set to your secret key.

 </details>